dhruvshan/carbonfootprintapp/README.md

 This project is built using Flutter and Dart on the Frontend with Firebase for the backend.

-I also use several API's in this project:
+I also use two external public API's in this project:

 - [Climatiq API: Calculates footprint values](https://www.climatiq.io/)
 - [NewsAPI: Useful News system](https://newsapi.org/)